rumihoney/russian-georgian-loanwords/README.md

 - full_report.docx → written analysis of the project

 How results were obtained:
+- Words were initially extracted from Wiktionary
-- Words were manually translated and categorized
+- Words were then manually translated and categorized
 - Python was used only to count frequencies and percentages